szarroug3/dota-data/docs/architecture/backend-data-flow.md

 - In **real mode**, fetches from the external API and polls for completion, then calls the internal `/matches/{id}` endpoint to return processed match data.
 - In **mock mode**, directly calls the internal `/matches/{id}` endpoint with the parsed flag to return processed mock data.

-See [Data Fetching Modes](#data-fetching-modes) for details on real/mock mode behavior.

 ```mermaid
 flowchart TD